afcastano/aws-gcp-migration/README.md

 # WORK IN PROGRESS

-Use terraform to deploy a WordPress 3 tier application in AWS and migrate it to GCP using velostrata.
+Use terraform to deploy a 3-tier WordPress application in AWS and migrate it to GCP using Velostrata.

 This project serves two purposes:
 - A tutorial explaining the different steps and concepts to set up and migrate a Word Press application.